AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 ### The Canvas

-The right-hand side is a common component in PCOT known as a **canvas** which will show the image selected.
+The right-hand side of the input window is a common component in PCOT known as a **canvas** which will show the image selected.
 The canvas lets you modify how the RGB channels are mapped using the three combo boxes.
 Each box gives the band number, the input number and the wavelength.
 For